OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 ## **Legal and Translation**

 In order to avoid last minute blockers and significant disruptions to the feature, the **legal items need to be done as early in the feature process as possible**, either in design or as early into the development as possible.
-Similarly, translation is to be done concurrenlty with development.
+Similarly, translation is to be done concurrently with development.
 Both **MUST** be completed before GA is requested.

 ### **Legal** (Complete before Feature Complete Date)
 - [ ] Changed or new open source libraries are cleared and approved, or N/A. (Legal Release Services/Cass Tucker/Release PM).